grokify/gogoogle/README.md

  [license-svg]: https://img.shields.io/badge/license-MIT-blue.svg
  [license-url]: https://github.com/grokify/gogoogle/blob/master/LICENSE

-GoogleUtil is a set of generic, higher-level libraries for interacting with the Google API using Go.
+`gogoogle` is a set of generic, higher-level libraries for interacting with the Google API using Go.
 It is based on the Google API Go Client. [`google-api-go-client`](https://github.com/google/google-api-go-client).

 ## Author